-While on the surface it may seem like website feedback tools and live chat widgets serve a very similar purpose, they in which they work, and how they are best used are actually very different.
+While on the surface it may seem like website feedback tools and live chat widgets serve a very similar purpose, the way in which they work, and how they are best used are actually very different.

 Neither is universally better than the other, it depends on your business and customers.
 However, I’d definitely recommend against using both at the same time, as you’d run the risk of confusing your customers, and cluttering your website with multiple buttons and widgets.